-This recipe for Littleneck Clams Steamed in White Wine and Tomatoes has a special sentimental significance; it was the first article I wrote for my food column for a Montana newspaper, almost ten years ago.
+This recipe for Clams Steamed in White Wine with Garlic and Tomatoes has a special sentimental significance; it was the first article I wrote for my food column for a Montana newspaper, almost ten years ago.
 I grew up in Brookline, in metropolitan Boston, and had just moved to a landlocked (albeit gorgeous in its own right) Montana town, and I was feeling desperately homesick.
 Summer, to me, meant clams and lobster, and I yearned for a taste of home.

 As luck would have it, the local grocery store stocked gorgeous Pacific shellfish at shockingly reasonable prices (alas, no lobster).
 Imbued with garlic, tomatoes, and a slightly spicy broth perfect for sopping, this recipe saw us through four blissful summers in Montana.
 With shellfish, freshness is of the utmost importance.
 If you are choosing the clams and mussels yourself, (as opposed to them already bagged), look for unblemished and tightly closed shells.
 Usually the fishmonger will spray the shellfish and then bag them, for the water forces the lazy bivalves to close up.
 The unlucky still-open ones (who have already met their demise) should be removed.
 I used only clams last night, but normally I use a mix of mussels and clams.
 Either is great, or you could use all mussels.